Updated July 6, 2026

 Who Needs Commercial Truck Insurance?

 Commercial truck insurance in Delaware is relevant for owner-operators, small fleets, and larger trucking companies that move freight through the state’s road network and across state lines.
 A freight carrier running the I-95 corridor near Wilmington will usually need stronger truck liability insurance in Delaware than a local delivery van that makes short in-state runs, because exposure changes with mileage, cargo value, and time on the road.
 Regional and long-haul operators often need motor carrier liability coverage in Delaware plus cargo insurance for trucks in Delaware, especially if they haul goods that shippers expect to be protected during transit.
 Owner-operators who lease onto a motor carrier may also need bobtail coverage or non-trucking liability insurance in Delaware, depending on when the truck is being used and who is responsible under the lease.
 Businesses with trailer interchange agreements need that endorsement if they use trailers they do not own.
-Delaware’s economy is dominated by small businesses, with 28,900 establishments and 99.1% classified as small businesses, so many policies are written for lean operations that need flexible limits rather than one-size-fits-all packages.
+Delaware’s economy is dominated by small businesses, so many policies are written for lean operations that need flexible limits rather than one-size-fits-all packages.
 Trucking firms serving finance-related distribution, healthcare supply routes, retail deliveries, and accommodation or food service logistics may all need commercial truck insurance coverage in Delaware because their operations combine vehicle exposure, cargo exposure, and contract-driven liability requirements.

 Commercial Truck Insurance by City in Delaware